 The Bible warns of false teachers like Hank Lindstrom!

 Dear friends, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.
-(1 John 4:1)
+(1 John 4:1).
+GOD BLESS YOU.

 Skull and Crossbones Awards of False Prophets and False Teachers